Cunjia-Liu/Cunjia-Liu.github.io/_pages/about.md

 I am currently a Professor of Robotics and Autonomous Systems at the [Department of Aeronautical and Automotive Engineering](https://www.lboro.ac.uk/departments/aae/) (AAE) at Loughborough University, working with [Loughborough University Centre for Autonomous Systems](https://sites.google.com/a/lucasresearch.co.uk/lucas-research/home) (LUCAS).

-I received my PhD in autonomous aerial vehicles from the same department in 2011.
+I earned my PhD in autonomous aerial vehicles from the same department in 2011.
 After completing my PhD,  I worked briefly at Triumph Actuation & Motion Control Systems-UK Ltd as a control engineer, and then returned to LUCAS as a Research Associate.
 I joined the Department of AAE as an academic in 2013.

 Prior to joining Loughborough University, I obtained my MSc in Guidance, Navigation and Control (in 2008) and BEng in Control Engineering (in 2005) both from Beihang University (BUAA), China.